 Another Ornament Idea

 Here is another idea also using a purchased ornament.
-Glitter Styrofoam ornaments are cheap and already prepared with a top for adding string and hanging on the tree.
+Glitter Styrofoam ornaments are cheap and already prepared with a top for adding a string and hanging on the tree.
 This idea allows children to add some pins to have a lovely ornament they “made” themselves.
-The step-by-step PDF has photos and instructions, and is also explained in the photo below.
+The step-by-step PDF has photos and instructions and is also explained in the photo below.

 Day one blog hop posts: